cansinacarer/maillistshield-com/readme.md

 ### 3. [File to Validation Queue Publisher](https://github.com/cansinacarer/maillistshield-file-to-validation-queue-publisher)

 This microservice monitors the S3 bucket for cleaned, standardized files.
-When a file is found, its rows are queued in the RabbitMQ Queue.
+When a file is found, its rows are queued in a RabbitMQ Queue at `RABBITMQ_DEFAULT_VHOSTS[0]`.
 The queued files are moved to `validation/queued`.

 __Job States:__